2006 Victorian state election

 The 2006 Victorian state election, held on Saturday, 25 November 2006, was for the 56th Parliament of Victoria.
 Just over 3 million Victorians registered to vote elected 88 members to the Legislative Assembly and, for the first time, 40 members to the Legislative Council under a proportional representation system (Single transferable voting).
 The election was conducted by the independent Victorian Electoral Commission.

 The Labor Party government of Premier Steve Bracks, first elected in 1999, won a third consecutive term with 55 of the 88 lower house seats, down seven from the 62 Labor won in 2002.
 The Liberal Party opposition of Ted Baillieu won 23 seats, and the National Party led by Peter Ryan won nine seats.
 One independent member was re-elected, while one lost his seat.
 Labor lost Bayswater, Evelyn, Ferntree Gully, Hastings, Kilsyth, Morwell and Narracan.

 In the Legislative Council, Labor won 19 of the 40 seats, the Liberals 15, the Greens three, the Nationals two and the Democratic Labour Party one.
 This was the first time the DLP had won a seat in the Victorian Parliament since 1955.

 Steve Bracks became only the second Labor Premier of Victoria to win three elections, and the first to win a third election with a large majority.
 Despite speculation that he would become the longest-serving Labor Premier in Victoria, he resigned in July 2007 and was replaced by his treasurer John Brumby.

+As of 2026, This was the most recent elections where the Liberal and National parties contested the election not in a Coalition.